vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/logging-partitionedregion-entry-details-per-bucket.md

 ---
 date: 2020-09-15
-description: 'This article shows how to get details for each BucketRegion in the PartitionedRegion.
+description: This article shows how to get details for each BucketRegion in the PartitionedRegion.

-  '
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby